MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/Variant.md

 ### :type-string, :parse

 Create a new Variant object by parsing the type and data provided in strings.
+The format of the parse string is [described here](https://developer.gnome.org/glib/stable/gvariant-text.html).

-    multi method new ( Str :$type-string!, Str :$parse! )
+    multi method new ( Str :$type-string?, Str :$parse! )

 #### Example